handsontable/handsontable/docs/content/guides/integrate-with-vue/vue-hot-column.md

 ```
 :::

-## Declaring a custom renderer as a component
+## Declare a custom renderer as a component

 The wrapper allows creating custom renderers using Vue 2 components.
 The data you would normally get as arguments of the rendering function will be injected into the rendering component's `$data` object.